 The Confederate flag, representative of America’s Civil War, a division between North and South over the socio-economic institution of slavery.
 The Ku Klux Klan, no longer wearing white robes and pointy hats, but still carrying fiery torches.

 The Klan is a home-grown American terrorist organization.
 It predates Hitler’s Nazi Party by half a century, based on the same kind of racist ideology.
-Astoundingly, it is still alive and well in the US.
+Astoundingly, it is still alive and well in the USA.
 And they see President Trump as their man.
 Surely not good for the Trump brand.

 The mother of the kid who drove into the crowd and killed Heather Heyer and injured many others said that she thought her son was going to an event that “had something to do with Trump”.
 That’s maybe the most telling statement of all.